 - 1. Professional: Active/semi-retired individuals certified in the courses they tutor - 2.
 Graduate: Individuals who have a graduate or undergraduate degree from Molloy University or another college or university - 3.
 Peer: Students who have taken and successfully passed the course(s) they tutor

 FERPA RIGHTS

-The Family Educational Rights and Privacy Act (FERPA) of 1974, as Amended, affords eligible students certain rights with respect to their educational records.
-(An "eligible student" under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution).
-These rights include:
+The Family Educational Rights and Privacy Act (FERPA) affords eligible students certain rights with respect to their education records.